Learning-Repository-Collection/SpringBoot-Web-Application-Packt/README.md

 # SpringtBoot-Web-Application-Packt
 Welcome to the SpringBoot-Web-Application repository!
 A Self-Learning Project for a SpringBoot Web Application using the guidelines from the "SpringBoot 3.0" book from Chapter 2 by Packt Publishing.
+This is a tech stack that uses Java, JavaScript & Mustache!

 ## Update 1 | Creating a Controller
 Used spring.start.io to generate a Spring Boot project quickly.
 Added the Spring Web dependency, which allows me to build web applications using the SpringMVC.
 Afterwards, I created a web controller class designed to respond to HTTP requests.